BridgingBigData/BridgingBigData.github.io/pages/bbd2017agenda.md

 8:30 - 8:45 a.m.
 - Speakers:
 [Hesham Ali](http://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/hesham-ali.php), Dean of The College of Information Science and Technology, UNO and
-[Mike Riley](http://engineering.unl.edu/mark-riley/), Associate Dean for Research, College of Engineering, University of Nebraska–Lincoln
+[Mark Riley](http://engineering.unl.edu/mark-riley/), Associate Dean for Research, College of Engineering, University of Nebraska–Lincoln

 ### BD Spoke Project Updates